kitsudaiki/SakuraTree-Documentation/source/blossoms/apt.rst

 ``present``
 ~~~~~~~~~~~

-**DEPRECATED: this type is marked as deprecated and will be reworked with version 0.3.0**

 Check if a list of apt-packages is installed and install all packages with ``apt-get install -y ..``, which do not exist.
 All existing packages are skipped.